 Terex Finlay hosts dealer innovation forum in Las Vegas

-Terex Finley ‘tech-ed’ out a conference room and the Durango Pit quarry at their Dealer Innovation Forum in Las Vegas.
+Terex Finlay ‘tech-ed’ out a conference room and the Durango Pit quarry at their Dealer Innovation Forum in Las Vegas.

 The Tech-Connect forum took place Nov.
 13 and 14 in Las Vegas and was an opportunity for Terex Finlay dealers and some of their customers to see the company’s latest tech first hand and visit onsite equipment demonstrations.
 The demonstrations were held at Vegas’ Durango Pit, and was made available thanks to Las Vegas Paving.